SpiralLogic/hive/README.md

 # Hive

 ## Hive board game.
 The game requires 2 players.
-You can change player by clicking either P1 or P2 in the tile list.
-The link for either player can be shared and played in real time by anything that can access the same host
+You can share a link to an opponent using the share icon and play in real time.
+An deployed version can be found here (https://hive.sorijen.net.au)

+The game is created by [Gen42 Games](http://gen42.com/).
+Here is a link to the [original rules](https://www.gen42.com/download/rules/hive/Hive_English_Rules.pdf)

 ### Requires:
 - node latest